Freshest Numbers For Greensboro Show New Home Closings and Prices Increase

-In the Greensboro, NC market in January, new home closings gained year-over-year, but there were hints the market may be evening out with a percentage lift shallower than December 2013.
-New home closings saw a boost of 14.3% from the year earlier to 56.
-This followed a twofold boost year-over-year in December.
+In April, closings of new homes in the Greensboro, NC market gained year-over-year, and there were signals that the market may be improving as the percentage gain was better than March 2014.
+New home closings saw a rise of 7.1% from the year earlier to 60.
+This was after the housing market saw a 4.8% hike year-over-year in March.

 Pricing and Mortgage Trends

 Average price of newly sold homes saw a 6.3% boost year-over-year in April to $228,822 per unit.
 This surge is smaller than the 15.5% hike in March year-over-year.

 Average mortgage size on new homes declined year-over-year in contrast to new home prices.
 Average mortgage size slid 2.1% to $184,038 in April from a year earlier.
 Average mortgage size climbed 11.1% in March 2014 from a year earlier.